telerik/fiddler-everywhere-docs/installation-and-setup/login.md

 The [Fiddler Everywhere Enterprise subscription plan](https://www.telerik.com/purchase/fiddler) supports SSO login.
 Get in touch with our [support]({%slug support%}) for detailed instructions on configuring your company-specific SSO.

-## Updating Fiddler Everywhere

-The Fiddler team supports officially only the latest version of the Fiddler Everywhere application.

-To update Fiddler Everywhere to its latest version:

-1. Start Fiddler Everywhere.

-1. From the main menu, choose **Help** > **Check for Update**.
-If a later version is available, a notification will ask you to confirm that you want to download and install it.

-1. Fiddler Everywhere will restart and automatically update to the latest version.

-Alternatively, you can download and install the latest version of Fiddler Everywhere from our [official download page](https://www.telerik.com/download/fiddler-everywhere).

 ## Additional Resources